0100101101011010/food/foodventures/_posts/2019-06-02-what-i-ate-busy-but-healthy.md

 ## Saturday: Curry, Red Beans & Rice, and American Goulash

+A quick Amazon kitchen-related shopping trip this morning.
 I ordered a shelving unit on wheels this week from [Amazon](https://amzn.to/2HMZqCW) to deal with the space issues in my kitchen, and I can't wait to use it!
+Also, in anticipation of my mixer arriving from the UK, I've ordered this [universal adaptor](https://amzn.to/2XJtuVK) to convert the wall outlet plug.

 I felt hungry not long after waking up today, so I decided to eat a big breakfast.
 340 g of my chickpea curry and 175 g of rice adds up to 630 calories, but boy, was it worth it.
 I'm writing this in the afternoon and I still feel full!